Relisted on Ebay. Hoping she finds a good home.

 Yes, I'm the Artist Formerly Known as Saxpics.

 Check out my photoblog!
-Updated on September 7, 2014: Yanagisawa (a work in progress).
+Updated on Feb.
+2, 2015: Yanagisawa (Alto and Tenor Comparisons).

 ...access to a digital camera back in 1995 or so when I decided to have my Conn 'artist' grade horn rebuilt.
 The decrepit condition that it was in had to bee seen to be believed - missing keys, missing fittings, mouse devoured pads, peeling corks, gunky dark brown finish, and a worn and scratched spot on the back of the horn where the finish had been worn completely through.